johan162/themeltspice/README.md

 ## Direct copy

-There is no installation program for this since it is only one executable script file and you are free to place that file anywhere at your conveniance.
+There is no installation program for this since it is only one executable script file, and you are free to place that file anywhere at your convenience.

 To use the script either copy the script (```themeltspice.zsh```) to some standard location for scripts as per your ```PATH``` variable or create a new directory and copy the file there and run it from this directory.